Jay-snow/octopus-dev/content/blog/markdown-cheatsheet/index.md

 Markdown is a styling system invented by John Gruber.
 This blog is my first time using Markdown, and it has been a real joy.
 It really helps keep the focus on writing.

 However I'm still learning, so I wanted to make myself a simple cheatsheet.
+Here are the markdown elements I find myself using the most.

 ##Headers